 We saved the best for last.
-If you load your materials into Powepoint you can not only click through it easily, but you can display your materials, chat, and participant window at the same time.
-Here are the steps but it is easier to understand starting around 9:00 minutes in the video.
+If you load your materials into PowerPoint you can not only click through it easily, but you can display your materials, chat, and participant window at the same time.
+Here are the steps:

 - Open Powerpoint

 - Click on SlideShow